atlassian/conartist/README.md

 #### `string`

-The `string` handler to provide a string and it will write it as-is to the file.
+The `string` handler allows you to provide a string and it will write it as-is to the file.
 If the file already exists, it's content is used instead.
 This ensures that no changes you make are lost.

 ```js
 const { config } = require('conartist');